Lofi hip-hop

+Characteristics

+Lofi hip-hop, or chillhop, uses "downtempo, fuzzed-out atmospheric beats" along with samples from sources like retro video games, old cartoons, self-help tapes and public access television.

+According to Phillip Sherburne of Pitchfork, the genre is characterized by "poky tempos, cloying piano or guitar melodies, ersatz vinyl hiss, and other signifiers of inoffensive chill."
+Sherburne also stated that the genre is "the musical equivalent of a white-noise coloring book."

+Etymology

+The genre name originates from the low fidelity ("lo-fi") aesthetic of the music, which tends to be deliberately less "polished" than high fidelity ("hi-fi") music and features audio imperfections, distorted sound quality, and less professional audio equipment.
 Lo-fi hip-hop originated within the underground beatmaking hip-hop scene of the 2000s, particularly after the advent of Roland SP-303 and Roland SP-404 samplers, each of which featured the "lo-fi" effect as a separate button.

-Vice contributor Luke Winkie suggested that "if there is one shared touchstone for lo-fi hip-hop, it's probably [the 2004 MF Doom and Madlib album] Madvillainy".
+The 2004 MF Doom and Madlib album Madvillainy is regarded as a "shared touchstone" for lo-fi hip-hop.
 The Japanese artist Nujabes, often called the "godfather of lofi hip hop", is also credited with driving lofi's growth with his contributions to the soundtrack for the popular anime Samurai Champloo.
-Another artist also often associated with the development of lofi is US rapper and producer J Dilla.
+Another artist also often associated with the development of lofi are US rappers and producers J Dilla and Danny!, particularly the latter's Dream... instrumental trilogy.